비발디-브라우저-로고

 Personally, I like the tabs feature the best in the Vivaldi browser.

-I actually write Vivaldi browser because of this feature.
+I actually write Vivaldi because of this feature.

-One reason I personally use Vivaldi is because its tab features are the most robust among existing web browsers.
-Google Chrome is making its tab features simpler, and Safari doesn’t focus on tabs as much..
+One of the reasons I personally use Vivaldi is because its tab features are the most robust among existing web browsers.
+Well-known web browsers like Google Chrome have been simplifying their tab features, and Apple’s Safari, while having tab functionality, doesn’t prioritize tabs as its core feature.
 However, Vivaldi, in its typical hipster fashion, takes the opposite approach and pushes tab functionality to its limits.

-For instance, in Chrome or Edge, when you open many tabs, the later ones get squeezed to the right of the screen to where they are not visible, making them inaccessible.
+For instance, in Chrome or Edge, when you open many tabs, the later ones get squeezed to the right of the screen to the point where they are not visible, making them inaccessible.
 In contrast, Vivaldi allows tabs to become smaller while remaining clickable.
 By the way, Firefox excels in this aspect.
-You can scroll through open tabs using arrows on the left and right.
-Double-clicking the arrows lets you scroll fast without making tabs too small.
-Oh, Firefox…
+When you open many tabs, it displays arrows on the left and right sides, allowing you to scroll through the tabs on the right without making them too small, and double-clicking the arrows lets you scroll quickly.
+Oh Firefox…

 Vivaldi Browser Sidebar